EDRN/jpl.edrn.ldap.sync/README.md

 $ venv/bin/pip install --editable .
 ```

-and you should be good to go to run `venv/bin/edrn-ldap-sync`.
+and you should be good to go to run the three scripts mentioned above out of `venv/bin`.

 ## 🎥 Production Use